 It's no secret that the fashion industry is responsible for vast environmental damage, contributing 10 percent of global carbon emissions.
 According to Sustain Your Style, it's the largest polluter in the entire world after the oil industry.
 Far from eco-friendly, the fashion industry produces untreated toxic wastewater that dumps into rivers and oceans, harming aquatic life and humans alike.
-It also uses 1.5 trillion liters of water every year, is releasing microfibers into the water that eventually end up in your food.
+It also uses 1.5 trillion liters of water every year and is releasing microfibers into the water that eventually end up in your food.
 Synthetic fibers take hundreds of years to decompose in landfills.

-To ensure your wardrobe isn't hurting the planet, start shopping sustainably.
-There's an ever-growing list of companies that have made it their mission to create eco friendly clothing with responsible materials and sustainable practices throughout the entire process, from using solar-powered factories to compostable shipping materials.
+But, we all want new items from time to time.
+There's an ever-growing list of companies that have made it their mission to create eco-friendly clothing with responsible materials and sustainable practices throughout the entire process, from using solar-powered factories to compostable shipping materials.
 These are the best brands to find eco-friendly clothing with fashion-forward design.